March 19, 2020

 The highest priority of Friends of the MST during this outbreak of COVID-19 is the health and well-being of our volunteers, staff and users of the MST.

 Like you, we are doing our best to follow closely the recommendations of health and government officials.
-Effective today and likely to continue through at least May 1, we are providing the following guidelines as a way to protect the MST community.
+We are providing the following guidelines as a way to protect the MST community.

 1. For All of Us